ogie15/ATTUNE-DEPLOY-ASP.NET-CORE-HOST-NGINX-AWS/Deploy-ASP.NET~Core-Ubuntu~Host-Nginx-AWS.md

 @{"Region" = "eu-west-2";"KeyPair" = "pemkeyname"}
 ```

-Next the UserDataText Variable is set
+Next, the UserDataText Variable is set

 *UserDataText variable is a shell script as written below:*